DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-data-bindings.md

 ![eurd-win-field-list-drop-field-to-control](../../../../images/eurd-win-field-list-drop-field-to-control.png)

-You can do one the following to create a data-bound control of a specific type:
+You can do one of the following to create a data-bound control of a specific type:

 * Hold down the SHIFT key and drop a data field onto a report's surface.
 * Right-click a corresponding data field and drop it onto a report's surface.